Principal, AIA Assoc.

-Garry graduated from The University of Kentucky in 1998 with a Bachelor of Architecture degree.
+Garry is a registered Architect in the State of New York, Illinois and Wisconsin.
+He graduated from the University of Kentucky in 1998 with a Bachelor of Architecture degree.
 Following graduation Garry moved to New York City and spent the following 7 years working with the design firms of Asfour Guzy Architects (98-2001), and Lichten Craig Architects (2001-2006).
 Following an expansion of Lichten Craig Architects in 2005 to Chicago, he continued working with custom residential clients along the North Shore and Gold Coast.

 Garry joined his wife of 10 years at the offices of Stuart Cohen and Julie Hacker Architects LLC, where he continued to practice high-end custom residential architecture.
 Garry served as Chair on the Evanston Landmark's Preservation Commission for six years.
 He also served as a member on the Harley Clarke Committee, and Viaduct Advisory Committee.
-And is currently on the board of the Evanston Youth Hockey Association.
+And is currently on the board of the Evanston Youth Hockey Association and Chiaravalle Montessori School.

 While in New York and continuing in Chicago Garry has been the project architect for various scales of high quality residential, restaurant and retail projects.
 Throughout his career he and his wife Suzanne, have continued to expand and build upon their own consulting practice which began in Brooklyn NY, with landmark storefronts and high end retail spaces.
 Garry remains focused on thoughtful residential remodeling, landmark storefronts and a wide range of restaurant, commercial build-outs, project management and consulting.